V-Sekai/manuals/docs/decisions/20210612-flow-avatar-asset-pipeline.md

 [Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams]

+Convert avatar-asset-pipeline to use flow and named workflows.

 ## Positive Consequences <!-- optional -->

 - [e.g., improvement of quality attribute satisfaction, follow-up decisions required, …]